IndieOutreach/scrape-twitch-v2.0/README.md

 ## Development Notes

 #### What is new in this commit?
-- scrape_streamers() can now add info from videos/livestreams to Streamer objects
+- scraper.scrape_streamers() can now save streamers to CSV files
-- TwitchAPI.get_streamers() now automatically calls .get_followers() on every streamer object before returning them
+- fix scraper.create_batches() to return batches of size 100 instead of 101 (which breaks the Twitch API)
+- change name of scraper.scrape_streamers() to scraper.compile_streamers_db()

 #### What is still in development?
 Known Issues?
- - scrape_streamers() does not export/load from CSV files
- - searching for game names over the Twitch V5 API is slow.
-This seems unavoidable
+ - streamer profiles don't have a URL parameter for accessing their Twitch page
+ - write a test to make sure that scrape_all_livestreams() terminates
+ - scraper.compile_streamers_db() takes forever to run because searching for videos is such a costly operation

 #### What's next?
- - Add functionality to Streamers class so it can export/load from CSV
+ - add a logs system to TwitchAPI and IGDBAPI so they can record statistics about api endpoint usage
+ - create a TwitchToIGDB conversion table that converts game_names / twitch_game_ids to IGDB IDs

 #### Future Roadmap
  - Clean the IGDB keyword data (so "boss battles" has 1 ID instead of 5 user inputted ones)